Welcome to our main interior decor styles where we provide access to the main styles for your home’s interior.

-Like minimalism, vintage isn’t an establish interior design style, but it’s also a look that people want so we include it in our list.
+Like minimalism, vintage isn’t an established interior design style, but it’s also a look that people want so we include it in our list.

 While they come off as old-fashioned, vintage interior designers have a great aptitude for versatility, creativity, and imagination.
-They create absolute masterpieces that always tell a story and seem to have a rich history.
+They create absolute primary pieces that always tell a story and seem to have a rich history.

 Bohemian interior designers are known for their use of those interior pieces that seem to possess nomadic and ethnic vibes.
 They also love playing with vibrant colors and rich patterns that appear to be bold and loud.